DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-4_best_practices.md

 > 1. Browse to the menu File > Create Note
 2. Use the keyboard shortcut Ctrl+W

 Once the Note is added to the Workspace a text field will pop up allowing us to edit the text in the Note.
-After they are created, we can edit the Note by double-clicking or right-clicking the Note Node.
+After it is created, we can edit the Note by double-clicking or right-clicking the Note Node.

 ![NEEDS UPDATE](images/3-4/02-Notes02.png)